-Every effort has been made to ensure that the information contained in this publication is true and correct at the time of going to press.
-However, CILEx products and services are subject to continuous development and improvement and the right is reserved to change products and services from time to time.

-CILEx cannot accept liability for loss or damage arising from the use of information in this publication
+Every effort has been made to ensure that the information contained in this document is true and correct at the time of publication.
+However, CILEX products and services are subject to continuous development and improvement and the right is reserved to change products and services from time to time.
+CILEX cannot accept liability for loss or damage arising from the use of information in this document.